CIDRAM/CIDRAM/_docs/readme.ar.md

 #### <div dir="rtl">"signatures" (التصنيف)<br /></div>
 <div dir="rtl">تكوين التوقيعات.<br /><br /></div>

-"ipv4"
+<div dir="rtl">"ipv4"<br /></div>
 - A list of the IPv4 signature files that CIDRAM should attempt to parse, delimited by commas.
-You can add entries here if you want to include additional IPv4 signature files into CIDRAM.
+You can add entries here if you want to include additional IPv4 signature files into CIDRAM. @TranslateMe@

-"ipv6"
+<div dir="rtl">"ipv6"<br /></div>
 - A list of the IPv6 signature files that CIDRAM should attempt to parse, delimited by commas.
-You can add entries here if you want to include additional IPv6 signature files into CIDRAM.
+You can add entries here if you want to include additional IPv6 signature files into CIDRAM. @TranslateMe@

-"block_cloud"
+<div dir="rtl">"block_cloud"<br /></div>
 - Block CIDRs identified as belonging to webhosting/cloud services?
 If you operate an API service from your website or if you expect other websites to connect to your website, this should be set to false.
-If you don't, then, this directive should be set to true.
+If you don't, then, this directive should be set to true. @TranslateMe@

-"block_bogons"
+<div dir="rtl">"block_bogons"<br /></div>
 - Block bogon/martian CIDRs?
 If you expect connections to your website from within your local network, from localhost, or from your LAN, this directive should be set to false.
-If you don't expect these such connections, this directive should be set to true.
+If you don't expect these such connections, this directive should be set to true. @TranslateMe@

-"block_generic"
+<div dir="rtl">"block_generic"<br /></div>
 - Block CIDRs generally recommended for blacklisting?
-This covers any signatures that aren't marked as being part of any of the other more specific signature categories.
+This covers any signatures that aren't marked as being part of any of the other more specific signature categories. @TranslateMe@

-"block_proxies"
+<div dir="rtl">"block_proxies"<br /></div>
 - Block CIDRs identified as belonging to proxy services?
 If you require that users be able to access your website from anonymous proxy services, this should be set to false.
-Otherwise, if you don't require anonymous proxies, this directive should be set to true as a means of improving security.
+Otherwise, if you don't require anonymous proxies, this directive should be set to true as a means of improving security. @TranslateMe@

-"block_spam"
+<div dir="rtl">"block_spam"<br /></div>
 - Block CIDRs identified as being high-risk for spam?
-Unless you experience problems when doing so, generally, this should always be set to true.
+Unless you experience problems when doing so, generally, this should always be set to true. @TranslateMe@

 #### <div dir="rtl">"recaptcha" (التصنيف)<br /></div>
 Optionally, you can provide users with a way to bypass the "تم رفض الوصول!" page by way of completing a reCAPTCHA instance, if you want to do so.
-This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.
+This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human. @TranslateMe@

 Due to the risks associated with providing a way for end-users to bypass the "تم رفض الوصول!" page, generally, I would advise against enabling this feature unless you feel it to be necessary to do so.
 Situations where it could be necessary: If your website has customers/users that need to have access to your website, and if this is something that can't be compromised on, but if those customers/users happen to be connecting from a hostile network that could potentially also be carrying undesirable traffic, and blocking this undesirable traffic is also something that can't be compromised on, in those particular no-win situations, the reCAPTCHA feature could come in handy as a means of allowing the desirable customers/users, while keeping out the undesirable traffic from the same network.
-That said though, given that the intended purpose of a CAPTCHA is to distinguish between humans and non-humans, the reCAPTCHA feature would only assist in these no-win situations if we're to assume that this undesirable traffic is non-human (eg, spambots, scrapers, hacktools, automated traffic), as opposed to being undesirable human traffic (such as human spammers, hackers, et al).
+That said though, given that the intended purpose of a CAPTCHA is to distinguish between humans and non-humans, the reCAPTCHA feature would only assist in these no-win situations if we're to assume that this undesirable traffic is non-human (eg, spambots, scrapers, hacktools, automated traffic), as opposed to being undesirable human traffic (such as human spammers, hackers, et al). @TranslateMe@

 للحصول على "site key" و "secret key" (مطلوب لاستخدام اختبار reCAPTCHA)، الرجاء الذهاب إلى: [https://developers.google.com/recaptcha/](https://developers.google.com/recaptcha/)

-"usemode"
+<div dir="rtl">"usemode"<br /></div>
-- Defines how CIDRAM should use reCAPTCHA.
+- Defines how CIDRAM should use reCAPTCHA. @TranslateMe@
-- 0 = reCAPTCHA is completely disabled (default).
+- 0 = reCAPTCHA is completely disabled (default). @TranslateMe@
-- 1 = reCAPTCHA is enabled for all signatures.
+- 1 = reCAPTCHA is enabled for all signatures. @TranslateMe@
-- 2 = reCAPTCHA is enabled only for signatures belonging to sections specially marked as reCAPTCHA-enabled within the signature files.
+- 2 = reCAPTCHA is enabled only for signatures belonging to sections specially marked as reCAPTCHA-enabled within the signature files. @TranslateMe@
-- (Any other value will be treated in the same way as 0).
+- (Any other value will be treated in the same way as 0). @TranslateMe@

-"lockip"
+<div dir="rtl">"lockip"<br /></div>
 - Specifies whether hashes should be locked to specific IPs.
 False = Cookies and hashes CAN be used across multiple IPs (default).
-True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs).
+True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs). @TranslateMe@
-- Note: "lockip" value is ignored when "lockuser" is false, due to that the mechanism for remembering "users" differs depending on this value.
+- Note: "lockip" value is ignored when "lockuser" is false, due to that the mechanism for remembering "users" differs depending on this value. @TranslateMe@

-"lockuser"
+<div dir="rtl">"lockuser"<br /></div>
 - Specifies whether successful completion of a reCAPTCHA instance should be locked to specific users.
 False = Successful completion of a reCAPTCHA instance will grant access to all requests originating from the same IP as that used by the user completing the reCAPTCHA instance; Cookies and hashes aren't used; Instead, an IP whitelist will be used.
-True = Successful completion of a reCAPTCHA instance will only grant access to the user completing the reCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (default).
+True = Successful completion of a reCAPTCHA instance will only grant access to the user completing the reCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (default). @TranslateMe@

-"sitekey"
+<div dir="rtl">"sitekey"<br /></div>
-- This value should correspond to the "site key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.
+- This value should correspond to the "site key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard. @TranslateMe@

-"secret"
+<div dir="rtl">"secret"<br /></div>
-- This value should correspond to the "secret key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.
+- This value should correspond to the "secret key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard. @TranslateMe@

-"expiry"
+<div dir="rtl">"expiry"<br /></div>
 - When "lockuser" is true (default), in order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash; Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
 When "lockuser" is false, an IP whitelist is used to determine whether requests should be permitted from the IP of inbound requests; Entries are added to this whitelist when the reCAPTCHA instance is successfully passed.
 For how many hours should these cookies, hashes and whitelist entries remain valid?
-Default = 720 (1 month).
+Default = 720 (1 month). @TranslateMe@

-"logfile"
+<div dir="rtl">"logfile"<br /></div>
 - Log all reCAPTCHA attempts?
 If yes, specify the name to use for the logfile.
-If no, leave this variable blank.
+If no, leave this variable blank. @TranslateMe@

 <div dir="rtl"><em>نصيحة مفيدة: إن أردت، يمكنك إلحاق تاريخ/المعلومات في الوقت إلى أسماء ملفات السجل من خلال تضمين هذه في اسم: "{yyyy}" لمدة عام كامل، "{yy}" لمدة عام يختصر، "{mm}" لمدة شهر، "{dd}" ليوم واحد، "{hh}" لمدة ساعة (راجع الأمثلة أدناه).</em><br /><br /></div>